 Click on the county link to view the Excel (.xlsx file) spreadsheet table showing the most recent test plot results for your area.
-Variety test information is also available in the Fall Seed Guide.
-The 2017 Fall Seed Guide for wheat, barley and triticale is now available.
+The 2018 Fall Seed Guide for wheat, barley, and triticale is now available.

 The past century of climate change has extended the average U.S. growing season by nearly two weeks but driven annual buildups of yield-stifling heat in the West and Northeast, says new research from the University of Nebraska–Lincoln.

 Curiosity is key to learning and the Aug.
 8 Agronomy Youth Field Day offers a myriad of opportunities for youth to explore, learn, talk with kid-friendly experts, and consider careers in agronomic fields of STEM (science, technology, engineering and math).

 This year's Nebraska Crop Production Clinics feature agronomic, pest management, and farm management information to help growers make smart research-based decisions to improve their bottom line.
 Clinics will be held at nine sites across the state, starting with Gering on Jan.
 4 and ending with Kearney on Jan.
 19.

 With support from a National Science Foundation grant, University of Nebraska-Lincoln researchers are developing a new tool that will help them better identify plant characteristics that are critical to improving crop performance.

 The three-year, $534,194 grant will be used to develop an instrument that will improve capacity, sensitivity and throughput for plant phenotyping.